ralsina/croupier/README.md

 * Zero or more input files
 * Zero or more output files
 * A `Proc` that consumes the inputs and returns a string
-* After the `Proc` returns a string it's saved to the output unless the task has the `no_save` flag set to `true`, in which case it's expected to have already saved it.
+* After the `Proc` returns data which is saved to the output(s) unless the task has the `no_save` flag set to `true`, in which case it's expected to have already saved it.

-  **Note:** if a task has multiple outputs, read below for an explanation
+  **Note:** the return value for procs depends on several factors, see below.

 And here is the fun part:

 Croupier will examine the inputs and outputs for your tasks and use them to build a dependency graph.
 This expresses the connections between your tasks and the files on disk, and between tasks, and **will use that information to decide what to run**.

 So, suppose you have `task1` consuming `input.txt` producing `fileA` and `task2` that has `fileA` as input and outputs `fileB`.
 That means your tasks look something like this: